occino/enertion/README.md

 ![Battery4](https://raw.githubusercontent.com/occino/enertion/master/battery/pack_raw.jpg)

 The BMS is a cheap 13S circuit which can be used for 12S as well.
 It is only used for charging and not for discharging.
-To prevent the battery from over discharge I used the cut off setting of the focbox.
+To prevent the battery from over discharge I used the cut off setting of the FOCBOX UNITY.
 As I mentioned before I would like to use 12S3P and 10S4P.
 In order to get the same dimensions I printed 4 dummy cells as your can see on the picture below.

 ![Battery5](https://raw.githubusercontent.com/occino/enertion/master/battery/pack_bms.jpg)